Shamanic Soul Retrieval: The Oldest Framework for Fragmentation

 In shamanic traditions, the oldest healing traditions on earth, soul loss is understood as a literal spiritual phenomenon.
 When a person experiences trauma, abandonment, betrayal, grief, or any event that the psyche cannot fully absorb, a fragment of the soul separates from the whole.
 It does not disappear.
 It does not die.
 It goes somewhere safe and waits.

 The person continues living.
-Functioning.
-Surviving.
-They go every day, moving through the motions of a life that looks intact from the outside.
+They go on functioning, surviving, and moving through the motions of a life that looks intact from the outside.

 But something feels missing.